xidhu/attendance-marker/README.md

 ## Attendace Marker

-This is a chrome extension for attendance marking for teachers in Google Meet.
+This is a chrome extension for attendance marking in Google Meet.

 ## Chrome Extensions Tutorial